discoproject/disco/doc/tutorial.rst

 job executes.
 The inputs are read from the file ``bigtxt.chunks`` which was created earlier.
 Finally the outputs are written to ``bigtxt.results``.
-While the job is running, you can point your web browser at ``http://localhost:5000`` which lets you to follow the progress of your job in real time.
+While the job is running, you can point your web browser at ``http://localhost:5000`` which lets you follow the progress of your job in real-time.

 Note that in your case the Disco master, specified here by ``disco://localhost:5000``, might be running on a different address.
 If you